Adaptive patch foraging in deep reinforcement learning agents: Discussion

 Here we tested deep reinforcement learning agents in a foundational decision problem facing biological agents---patch foraging.
 We find that these agents successfully learn to forage in a 3D patch foraging environment.
 Further, these agents intelligently adapt their foraging behavior to the resource-richness of the environment in a pattern similar to many biological agents \citep{cowie1977optimal, hayden2011neuronal, kacelnik1984central, krebs1974hunting, stephens2019foraging}.

 Many animals \citep{cowie1977optimal, krebs1974hunting, stephens2019foraging}, including humans in the wild \citep{pacheco2019nahua}, have been shown to be optimal patch foragers.
 The deep reinforcement learning agents investigated here also approach optimal foraging behavior after accounting for discount rate.
 These results are similar to those from humans and non-human primates in computerized patch foraging tasks---participants tended to overstay relative to the MVT solution, but this discrepancy was significantly reduced after accounting for discount rate or risk sensitivity \citep{constantino2015learning, cash2020behavioural}.
 Together, these results raise questions as to how and why humans seemingly discount future rewards in lab foraging \citep{constantino2015learning, hutchinson2008patch}, but show undiscounted patch leaving times in nature \citep{pacheco2019nahua}.
 Although outside the scope of this paper, these issues may be reconciled with further work on foraging using different reinforcement learning approaches, such as average reward reinforcement learning \citep{kolling2017reinforcement, sutton2018reinforcement}, especially in deep reinforcement learning models \citep{shuvaev2020r, zhang2021policy}, to potentially better model ecological decision making in biological agents.
+While the current paper considers only the MPO reinforcement learning algorithm due to its success in a similar environment \citep{cgi2022}, future work may find improvements in learning to solve the patch foraging problem with alternative methods.